Dr. Kathy Dowell - The Psychotherapy for Children and Adolescents Research Effectiveness (P-CARE) Lab

 Interested in learning more about how psychotherapy works for children and adolescents, and their families?
 Interested in learning about the different ways mental health services are provided to children and families in our community?
 Interested in learning about empirical, community-based research, quantitative analysis, and leveraging research results to improve mental health services for children and families?
 Then visit the P-CARE website, and contact Dr. Kathy Dowell ([email protected]) for more information on how to get involved.

-The primary research focus of the UMD Psychology Neurocognitive Lab is to understand health-related factors that influence neurocognitive function including substance use, abuse, and dependence (particularly alcohol).
+The primary research focus of the Neurocognitive and Emotion Lab is to understand health-related factors that influence neurocognitive function including substance use, abuse, and dependence (particularly alcohol).
 Non-substance use disorders (“behavioral addiction”) and physiological response to stressors are emerging topics of study in the lab.
 Given the complexity of brain change (primarily in the domains of attention and working memory), a variety of techniques are used including traditional computerized cognitive batteries, physiological and electroencephalographic (EEG) recordings, eye tracking and pencil/paper neuropsychological measures.
 Lab members also assist with neuroscience outreach to middle and high school students.
+For more information, visit the NCLab website.

 Dr. Madeline Harms - The Learning, Emotion, and Development (LEAD) Lab